edewit/quarkus-contributors/README.md

 ### Script to see who originated a extendsion

-And see if they are redhat or not
+And see if they are redhat or not, to pervent throttling creaet a personal token put that replace that with `<token>`

 to build and run: